-Acting FBI director in spotlight at hearing
+New acting FBI director contradicts White House on Comey

 - The new acting FBI director met with Trump on Wednesday

+In an earlier question from ranking Democrat Mark Warner, he vowed "absolutely" to inform the committee if Trump's White house did take steps to interfere.
-(CNN)Andrew McCabe, the man who stepped into FBI Director James Comey's shoes when he was fired by Donald Trump, will get a public baptism of fire Thursday.

-The acting FBI director will testify before the Senate intelligence committee in an engagement his former boss had been due to fulfill.
+The man who stepped into Comey's shoes is getting a public baptism of fire.
+The acting FBI director is a part of a hearing testifying in place of his former boss, who had been due to appear before his dismissal.

-He will line up alongside other top intelligence chiefs for a hearing on global threats to the United States and its allies but is likely to face questions, particularly from Democratic senators, about what he knows about Comey's firing and about the integrity of the bureau's investigation into Russia's alleged interference in the last year's election and whether any of Trump's campaign aides may have cooperated with Moscow.
+He is seated alongside other top intelligence chiefs for a hearing on global threats to the United States and its allies but is likely to face questions, particularly from Democratic senators, about what he knows about Comey's firing and about the integrity of the bureau's investigation into Russia's alleged interference in the last year's election and whether any of Trump's campaign aides may have cooperated with Moscow.

+McCabe refuted reports, highlighted by the White House that there was a widespread loss of confidence among the rank and file in Comey's leadership.

+"No sir, that is not accurate," he told Democratic Sen. Martin Heinrich.

 McCabe took part in a private meeting with Trump at the White House on Wednesday, after deputy White House spokesman Sarah Huckabee Sanders said that the President would talk to him about morale at the bureau following Comey's departure.

-Senate Intelligence Committee Chairman Richard Burr, R-North Carolina, has expressed concern about Comey's firing.
+Burr has also expressed concern about Comey's firing.

 "I am troubled by the timing and reasoning of Director Comey's termination," Burr tweeted.

-Note: This story has been updated and will update to reflect breaking news.